Victoria-Rhine/The-Cat-Project/Project Ideas.md

 - **Finance Tracker**
 An app that scans receipts and allows users to track their finances.
-Features include receipt scanning, manual input capabilities for the user, graphical tracking of finances,
-spending reports, bill tracking, system to organize information for tax filings.
+Features include receipt scanning, manual input capabilities for the user, graphical tracking of finances,spending reports, bill tracking, system to organize information for tax filing.

 - **Festival Friend Finder**
 An app to find like minded individuals attending the same festival that you already have tickets for, but may not have a group to go with.
 Features include sorting through upcoming festivals of a specific genre, joining forums dedicated to each individual event and